fwolfst/glueckskeks/README.md

 -> bc
 ```

-The last line will be your phrase in passwordish-abbreviation.
+The last line ("bc" in that example) will be your phrase in passwordish-abbreviation.

 ## "Gluckskeks" wtf - where are the vowels

 "Glueckskeks" is the German term for the wisdom-containing thing that you get served e.g. in chinese restaurants (in Germany).
+Like, remember the internet-meme "That wasn't chicken"".

 ## Development